McFateM/blog-dlad/content/posts/082-here-there-be-warcs.md

   - web archive
   - islandora_solution_pack_web_archive
   - islandora_datastream_replace
+  - PDF
 ---

-The term `WARC`, an abreviation of [Web ARChive](https://en.wikipedia.org/wiki/Web_ARChive), always reminds me of things like hobbits, elves, dark lords, and orcs, of course.
+The term `WARC`, an abbreviation of [Web ARChive](https://en.wikipedia.org/wiki/Web_ARChive), always reminds me of things like hobbits, elves, dark lords, and orcs, of course.
 But this post has nothing to do with those things so I need to clear my head and press on.

 A WARC is essentially a file format used to capture the content and organization of a web site.
 Recently, I was asked to add a pair of WARCs to _Digital.Grinnell_.
 Doing so proved to be quite an adventure, but I am pleased to report that we now have these two objects to show for it: